githubdlke/-/content/admin/user-management/migrating-data-to-and-from-your-enterprise/exporting-migration-data-from-githubcom.md

 To export repository data from {% data variables.product.prodname_dotcom_the_website %}, use <a href="/rest/reference/migrations" class="dotcom-only">the Migrations API</a>.

 The Migrations API is currently in a preview period, which means that the endpoints and parameters may change in the future.
+To access the Migrations API, you must provide a custom [media type](/rest/overview/media-types) in the `Accept` header: `application/vnd.github.wyandotte-preview+json`.
+The examples below include the custom media type.

 ## Generating a migration archive

 {% data reusables.enterprise_migrations.locking-repositories %}